PPN 013 (PA 2023)

 In-scope organisations should:

-• consider the appropriateness of using a standard contract, rather than creating a bespoke contract.
-In particular, consideration should be given to the use of standard contracts where bespoke goods or services are purchased which cannot be facilitated by a suitable government framework
+• in particular, consideration should be given to using standard contracts where bespoke goods or services are purchased and cannot be facilitated by a suitable government framework